 and I hope I can provide you with something of interest while you browse my web site.

 My hobby of Genealogy began fairly abruptly.
-At my cousin Edith's house in 1974, with an out-of-town relative there from Los Angeles, a few of the cousins started piecing together a small chart of how the family was related.
+At my cousin Edith's house in 1974, when my father's aunt came in from Los Angeles, a few of the cousins started piecing together a small chart of how the family was related.
 The nine Braunstein brothers and sisters (that included my grandfather) were scrawled onto a napkin.
 That was it!
 I was hooked.

 I went to the library and borrowed books on Genealogy.
 I talked to my parents and all my uncles and aunts and asked them what they knew.
 I collected all the information from everyone, read dozens of books about doing and organizing your Genealogy, and tried to find a way of making sense out of everything I had.

 At University, I used an online text formatter in a language called SCRIPT.
 There were no PCs then, and I had to use a terminal to update my files that ran on the University's mainframe and print them at their batch printer.
 I used SCRIPT to create large documents in a similar manner that people use Word Processors on PCs today.
 What I found was that SCRIPT had wonderful commands to structure a document and automatically produce a Table of Contents and Index.
 I proceeded to enter all my Genealogical info into a document, and did so for a friend of mine (who had even a larger tree than I did).
 The resulting 200 and 400 page documents were a marvel.
 They were the first incarnation of what I call the genealogical "Everything Report".
 I used them extensively.
 In later years, when PCs and commercial genealogy programs became available, I looked for one that had my Everything Report.
 But there never was anything just like it.